16 Things Japan Does Better Than Your Country

 Image Credits: Mr Hicks46

 What are the secrets to longevity?
 Ask the Japanese.
-Contributing to the high life expectancy of Japanese people are their healthy lifestyle and diet, as well as the focus on preventive care and active aging.
+Contributing to the high life expectancy of Japanese people are their healthy lifestyle and diet, as well as the focus on preventive care and active ageing.

 7. Toilets